Why Adaptive Yoga?

 In 1992 I earned my degree in Kinesiology/Integrative Physiology at CU Boulder.

-Through the '90's I worked on cruise ships as the Sports & Fitness Coordinator, as a Personal Trainer and Aerobics Instructor in various health clubs, and for three years as a Rec Therapist at a drug and alcohol rehabilitation facility.
+Through the '90's I worked on cruise ships as the Sports & Fitness Coordinator, as a Personal Trainer and Fitness Instructor in various health clubs, and as a Rec Therapist at a drug and alcohol rehabilitation facility.

-I finally discovered yoga in my mid-twenties and in 1999 became certified YTT 200 through the Kripalu Center for Yoga and Health, and in 2000 I studied at the Himalayan Institute.
+I finally discovered yoga in my mid-twenties and in 1999 became certified YTT 200 through the Kripalu Center for Yoga and Health, and in 2000 I studied and deepened my yoga practice at the Himalayan Institute.

 My passion is to help people live well - in body, mind and spirit.
 I believe anything is possible and my clients prove this every day.